maxcell/prince.dev/content/django-models/index.md

 tags: ['django', 'python', 'models']
 ---

 A lot of applications nowadays require having some sort of database.
-This affords a great advantage because once a user leaves a page, they can know that their interactions have persisted even if they decided to go do something else.
+This allows developers to build better experiences as information about a user's interactions can persist even if they decide to leave the page.

 In Django, our application communicates to our database through a tool called an ORM, Object Relational Mapper.
 Developers can describe the data and their relationships in the system using Python without directly writing the code to communicate within the database, such as SQL.